NLnetLabs/krill/README.md

 - Make krill.lock file optional and opt-in #856
 - BGPSec Router Certificate should NOT contain SIA extension #854
 - Manifest of 0.10.0-rc1 includes CRL, but nothing else #853
-- Security fixes in KMIP dependencies.
+- Security fixes in KMIP dependencies (HSM support).
+- Handle more PKCS#11 transient failure scenarios (HSM support).

 In this release we introduce the following major features:
 - BGPSec Router Certificate Signing